AlexandrErohin/home-assistant-tplink-router/README.md

 Home Assistant component for TP-Link and Mercusys routers administration based on the [TP-Link Router API](https://github.com/AlexandrErohin/TP-Link-Archer-C6U)

 > [!WARNING]
+> A new router firmware update breaks the compatibility.
+Please try [this fix](https://github.com/AlexandrErohin/home-assistant-tplink-router/issues/220#issuecomment-3396658175)

+> [!WARNING]
 > Please temporarily disable the integration before accessing the router admin page.
 TP-Link admin page only allows one user at a time.
 This integration will log you out of the admin page every time it scans for updates (every 30s by default).

 See [Supported routers](#supports)